Advertise Lake Vacation Rentals

 Cass Lake's water levels are affected by the operation of two dams on the Mississippi River.
 Otter Tail Power Company operates a dam upstream, just below Stump Lake.
 At the Cass Lake outlet is Knutson Dam, owned and operated by the U.S. Forest Service.
 Knutson Dam was built as a logging dam in the 1890s, and rebuilt by the US Army Corps of Engineers in 1928.
 The dam was then turned over to the US Forest Service.

-The rich history of Cass Lake includes its Indian heritage.
+The rich history of Cass Lake includes its Native American heritage.
 In the Ojibwe language, Cass Lake is called Gaa-miskwaawaakokaag (where there are many red cedar).
 The lake is named for General Lewis Cass who led an expedition in 1820 and erroneously identified Cass Lake as the source of the Mississippi River.
 An expedition in 1832 led by Henry Schoolcraft identified the actual source of the river as being in nearby Lake Itasca.